 Richard Davidson Award

-The aim of the MSc in Global Food Security and Nutrition is to develop the applied knowledge and understanding and specialist professional skills to analyse food systems, food security and food production and be able to lead on change in food systems to meet the Sustainable Development Goals.
-The Richard Davidson Award aims to enable us to support a number of young professionals who seek to become leaders in food systems and support food security but who may have had difficulties in accessing further education.
+The aim of the MSc in Global Food Security and Nutrition is to develop the applied knowledge and understanding and specialist professional skills to analyse food systems, food security and food production, and be able to lead on change in food systems to meet the Sustainable Development Goals.
+The Richard Davidson Award aims to enable us to support a number of young professionals who seek to become leaders in food systems and support food security, but who may have had difficulties in accessing higher education.

-Applicants must be nationals and resident of any country out with the UK and EU, and have applied for the PGCert., PGDip., or MSc.
-Global Food Security and Nutrition (online) commencing in the 2019-2020 academic year.
+Applicants must have applied for the PGCert., PGDip., or MSc.
+Global Food Security and Nutrition (online) commencing in the 2020-2021 academic year.
 Applicants should have firmly accepted their offer of admission before the application deadline.

 Please answer the following questions in the maximum word count stated.

 - We are interested in your passion for food or agriculture.
 Tell us what excites you about food, and the experiences you have had around food or farming that relate to your desire to study food security.
 (400 words)

 - The aim of our MSc is to develop leaders who can address the crisis in food systems, from food insecurity to environmental impacts.
 Tell us about your leadership skills and give us an example of how you have used these to facilitate a specific change.
 (400 words)